socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

 ## Status

-**First step shipped (#261).** Everything past that is backlog (#262) — not scoped in detail yet.
-This file is intentionally minimal; flesh out once there's a concrete next command to implement.
+First step shipped (#261), expanded with seven more commands (#262).
+Eventually most of SocNetV's functions should be reachable through interactive mode — see "Long-term direction" below for where this is headed.

 ## Goal

-Drive SocNetV from the command line without manual clicking, so behavior (including performance) can be scripted and reproduced exactly — profiling with `sample`/`perf`, exercising GUI-triggered flows the headless `socnetv-cli` tool can't reach (it doesn't build the GUI at all), and eventually automated demos/regression scenarios that need real GUI interaction.
+Drive SocNetV from the command line without manual clicking — profiling with `sample`/`perf`, exercising GUI-triggered flows the headless `socnetv-cli` tool can't reach (it doesn't build the GUI at all), automated demos/regression scenarios, and eventually external programs driving SocNetV as a live component.

-## Shipped (#261)
+## CLI flags

 - `--encoding <name>` — loads the startup file with a given text codec, bypassing the "Preview file & Choose Encoding" dialog.
 - `--interactive-script <path>` — runs a plain-text script after startup, one command per line.
-  Commands so far: `delay X` (wait X seconds), `new` (File → New).
-Implementation in `MainWindow::runInteractiveScript()`/`processNextInteractiveCommand()` (`mainwindow.cpp`), dispatched via `QTimer::singleShot` so each command goes through the real Qt event loop.
+  Implementation in `MainWindow::runInteractiveScript()`/`processNextInteractiveCommand()`
+  (`mainwindow.cpp`), dispatched via `QTimer::singleShot`/`QMetaObject::invokeMethod(...,
+  Qt::QueuedConnection)` so each command goes through the real Qt event loop and `graphThread` dispatch, same as an actual user action — not a direct call.

-- Was the tool that made it possible to actually root-cause #260 — reproducible, unattended repro of "load a large network, then clear it" for live `sample` profiling.
+## Commands

+- `delay X` — wait X seconds before the next command.
+- `new` — File → New.
+- `relation N` — switch to relation N.
+- `unilateral` — toggle unilateral edges.
+Triggers the real `editFilterEdgesUnilateralAct` `QAction`, so it also exercises that action's own pre-existing direct-call blocking behavior (`MainWindow::slotEditFilterEdgesUnilateral()` calls `Graph::edgeFilterUnilateral()` synchronously across threads — a separate, not-yet-fixed issue, same family as #254).
+- `erdos N p directed|undirected` — generates an Erdős–Rényi `G(n,p)` network.
+- `save path` — saves the current network as GraphML.
+- `add-node` — adds a node at a random position.
+- `add-edge source target [weight]` — adds a directed edge (default weight 1).
+- `add-relation name` — adds a new relation and switches to it.

-## Backlog (#262)
+## Backlog

 Candidate commands, not yet scoped:
 - `move <node> <x> <y>` — move a node programmatically
 - `run <computation>` — trigger an analysis/layout by name
-- `open <file>` / `save <file>`
+- `open <file>`
 - `wait-idle` — block until the GUI event loop is idle, for more precise timing than a fixed `delay`
 - Basic control flow (`repeat N { ... }`) for stress-testing/averaging timing across runs
 - Script-level variables/parameters passed from the command line, instead of everything hardcoded in the script text

+## Long-term direction

+The end state: most of SocNetV's functionality reachable through interactive mode, and SocNetV running as a long-lived process continuously fed commands by a third-party program — e.g.
+`tail -f events.txt | socnetv --interactive-script -`, with SocNetV acting as a live visual monitor for an external process (event spreading, simulations, etc.), not just a one-shot script runner.

+**This is achievable, and the current architecture is most of the way there** — every command already dispatches through the real Qt event loop rather than a blocking loop, which is the part that would be hardest to retrofit later.
+What's actually missing:

+- **Streaming input.** `runInteractiveScript()` currently does `readAll().split('\n')` once at startup and stops when the list is exhausted.
+A monitor mode needs the opposite: read what's available now, then keep watching indefinitely instead of terminating.
+For a live-appended file, `QFileSystemWatcher` + seeking to the last-read position covers it; for a pipe (the `tail -f |
+  socnetv` case), `QSocketNotifier` on stdin's file descriptor, triggering a read whenever data arrives. `processNextInteractiveCommand()`'s "no more commands, stop" path becomes "no more commands *right now*, go idle until woken" instead.
+- **A `-` path convention** for `--interactive-script` to mean "read from stdin," matching the usual Unix convention, for the piped use case specifically.
+- **Bidirectional communication**, for the monitor use case specifically (not needed for scripted testing).
+Every command shipped so far is one-way: SocNetV consumes and acts, nothing reports state back.
+A real external monitor (e.g. "how many nodes are currently infected") needs SocNetV to answer queries, not just receive commands — that's a materially different, larger design question (a query/response command syntax, or a different transport entirely) than continuous command consumption, and not scoped yet.

 ## Work Rules

 Same as everywhere else: `./scripts/run_golden_compares.sh` clean before any commit.
-New commands should stay dispatched through the real Qt event loop (`QTimer::singleShot`), not called directly, so scripted runs behave the same as actual user interaction — this is what made #261 useful for profiling #260 in the first place.
+New commands must stay dispatched through the real Qt event loop, not called directly, so scripted runs behave the same as actual user interaction.